cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/git.rst

 This means that anybody in your group can modify the work of of everybody else in that group.

+**IMPORTANT** This repository is publically viewable.
+Any content is viewable by *THE ENTIRE WORLD* so please do not add any private information.

 This prerequisite is satisfied if are able to

 * go to `https://github.com/futuresystems`